 COMMONLY ASKED QUESTIONS - OCHART REPORTING & OCASE DATA COLLECTION

 Q: How do I record accompaniments in OCASE?
 Where do I report this in OCHART?

 A: OCHART does not ask about accompaniments as a distinct service.
-Report as an activity under 'service coordination' and the type of service provided.
+Report the type of service provided.